andela/test-simulations-mgmt-repo/06-building-a-program-start-to-finish/using-design-patterns/Output/README.md

 ```

-A new instance of this class can be created by calling the constructor:
+A new instance of this class can be created and used by calling the constructor as below:
 ```
-const invIndex = new InvertedIndex();
+const invertedIndex = new InvertedIndex();

-invdIndex.createIndex(fileDetails, 'file.json');
+invertedIndex.createIndex(fileDetails, 'file.json');

-invIndex.getIndices(fileDetails, 'file.json');
+invertedIndex.getIndex(fileDetails, 'file.json');

-invIndex.searchIndex(wordsToSearchFor, 'file.json');
+invertedIndex.searchIndex(wordsToSearchFor, 'file.json');
 ```